dqops/dqo/docs/reference/rules/Comparison.md

       - field_name: expected_value
         display_name: expected_value
         help_text: Expected value for the actual_value returned by the sensor.
 It must be an integer value.
+The default value is 1.
         data_type: long
         required: true
-        sample_values:
-        - 1
+        default_value: 1
     ```